-Come dance in the street and help support local music students!
+Come dance in the street to support cultural preservation and youth arts!
 Instrument donations are made as a tribute to loved ones that have passed.

 Gibbes Museum Garden Admission: $35 Like Mardi Gras in Charleston!